Brian Murphy (intelligence official): Whistleblower complaint

 Murphy filed a whistleblower complaint in September 2020 alleging episodes of misconduct by top DHS officials.
 Murphy asserted that DHS secretary Chad Wolf and his deputy Ken Cuccinelli instructed him “to modify intelligence assessments to ensure they matched up with the public comments by President Trump on the subject of ANTIFA and 'anarchist' groups” and to downplay the threat posed by white supremacists.
 Murphy stated he declined to comply.
 Murphy also claimed Wolf told him to "cease providing intelligence assessments on the threat of Russian interference in the US, and instead start reporting on interference activities by China and Iran.”
 Murphy said Wolf told him this directive came from White House national security advisor Robert O'Brien.

 He had also submitted prior complaints.
 In early 2020, he had submitted six internal complaints to the Office of the Director of National Intelligence about the way the intelligence program was addressing Russian disinformation.
 He had also filed two Office of the Inspector General reports about “attempted censorship of intelligence analysis.”

-Days before his September 2020 complaint, ABC News reported that DHS under Trump 2020 had withheld the July release of an intelligence bulletin to law enforcement that warned of Russian efforts to promote “allegations about the poor mental health” of Joe Biden.
-DHS chief of staff John Gountanis halted the release pending review by secretary Wolf.
-The bulletin stated that analysts had “high confidence” of the Russian efforts, which were similar to efforts by Trump and his campaign to depict Biden as mentally unfit.
-A DHS spokesperson said the bulletin was “delayed” because it did not meet the department’s standards.
-The bulletin had not been released as of the date of the ABC News report.
-Murphy asserted in his complaint that Wolf told him “the intelligence notification should be ‘held’ because it ‘made the President look bad.’”
-Murphy alleged that Kirstjen Nielsen had politicized DHS.

-Much of what Murphy alleged in his complaint has been proven accurate by press accounts or reports issued by other government agencies.
-For example, Murphy claims about reporting on China and Iran over Russian interference was articulated in the March 2021 Office of Director of National Intelligence's Election 2020 Intelligence Community Assessment.

-On Juneteenth 2020, the "BlueLeaks" hack revealed a lack of information about right wing groups and Russian interference in the United States.
+In June 2020, the "BlueLeaks" hack exposed documents from I&A and other law enforcement agencies; The Intercepts analysis found that leaked materials showed "glaring disparities" in how agencies depicted threats from the far right versus antifa, which the outlet said corroborated Murphy's subsequent allegations.